Ray Bradbury at 100

 During the Golden Age, science fiction had a very specific viewpoint it wish to project: extremely techno-positive and scientifically grounded.
 This was in large part due to the overwhelming influence of John W. Campbell, the legendary (and now rightly much maligned), editor of Astounding Science Fiction (known today as Analog Science Fiction and Fact).
 He wanted the majority of the authors who wrote for him to write what we now call "hard science fiction" stories, where a good portion of the story reads like a tech manual for a technology that doesn't (and likely will never) exist.

-made Bradbury unique and important.
-And we're
+Fahrenheit 451 brings together everything that made Bradbury unique and important.
+And we're still reading it to this day. |

 One author who moved away from that was Bradbury.
 In the stories of his that we could call "science fiction," which did feature technology, the focus of the story was rarely ever the technology.
 For him, the tech didn't matter.
 What mattered was how the technology affected the people in the story.
 Take a story of his like "The Veldt," one of the earliest stories to focus on virtual reality and domestic automation.
 We as reader never learn how any of the automation within the house or how the virtual reality of the nursery works.
 Instead, we see how this technology affects the family dynamics, eventually leading to a terrifying ending.
 (If you've read the story, you know what I mean.)
-His interest in the human side of societal and, by proxy, technological development is a hallmark of "social/soft science fiction," the largely preferred form of the many succeeding generations of writers, including, again, the New Wave
+His interest in the human side of societal and, by proxy, technological development is a hallmark of "social/soft science fiction," the largely preferred form of the many succeeding generations of writers, including, again, the New Wave.

 Yet again, Ray was not alone in this practice.
 In fact, the man who inspired him to embrace this view and attitude in science fiction was none other than Robert A. Heinlein.
 Love the man or hate him, he was a tremendously important figure in SF, without whom, Bradbury wouldn't be Bradbury, and SF wouldn't be what we know it as today.